2008 Caribbean Series

 - The Tigres del Licey finished second in the Dominican League but made the Series due to the cancellation of the Puerto Rican Winter League season due to financial problems.
 The Tigres had won 19 titles in the Dominican Republic and a record nine Caribbean Series.
 They were managed by Hector de la Cruz.
 They won their 10th Series thanks to a 5-1 record and two wins over their rival from the Dominican Republic.
 In addition to MVP Ortiz, their only All-Star was C Matt Tupman, one of the few non-Dominicans on the roster.

-- The Tigres de Aragua won their 7th Venezuelan Winter League title in 2007-2008 and their 4th in the past five years, but have never won a Caribbean Series through 2008.
-The Buddy Bailey-managed team lost Miguel Cabrera, Edgardo Alfonzo and Ronny Cedeno before the Series began due to limitations by their major league teams.
+- The Tigres de Aragua won their 7th Venezuelan Winter League title in 2007-2008 and their 4th in the past five years, but had never won a Caribbean Series through 2008.
+The Buddy Bailey-managed team lost Miguel Cabrera, Edgardo Alfonzo and Ronny Cedeno before the Series began due to limitations set by their major league teams.
 CF Selwyn Langaigne was their only All-Star in the tournament.

 - The Yaquis de Obregón had won four Mexican Pacific League pennants and were playing in their third Caribbean Series.
 Longtime minor league catcher Homar Rojas was their manager.
-They started 0-4 but won their last couple games.
+They started 0-4 but won their last couple of games.
 RF Albino Contreras and DH Robert Saucedo represented them on the Series All-Star team.

 |Tigres del Licey||Dominican League||6||5||1||.833||Hector de la Cruz|

 |Águilas Cibaeñas||Dominican League||6||3||3||.500||Felix Fermin|

 |Yaquis de Obregón||Mexican Pacific League||6||2||4||.333||Homar Rojas|

 - Batting Average: .583 - Albino Contreras, Obregón